-Code Two, has already been giving away some smart applications that remind about missing attachments, sync Outlook mails, calenders and much more.
-Here is yet another utility, a new practical Microsoft Outlook add-on released for free by them: Code Two Outlook Reply All Reminder.
+Code Two, has already been giving away some smart applications that remind you about missing attachments, sync Outlook emails, calendars, and much more.
+Here is yet another utility, a new practical Microsoft Outlook add-on released for free by them Code Two Outlook Reply All Reminder.

-The freeware has been created with the intention to prevent Outlook users from excluding other recipients (specified in the CC: or To: fields) accidently when replying to a group message.
+The freeware has been created to prevent Outlook users from excluding other recipients (specified in the CC: or To: fields) accidentally when replying to a group message.
 This is particularly significant in cases where you hit the Reply button, instead of the Reply All button.
 When it comes to business group correspondence, skipping an important recipient may invite big trouble.

-To install the program simply visit the official website, download the installer and launch the progam.
-It will automatically get added to your Outlook Adsd-ins, ready to activate an alert, as and when necessasry.
+To install the program simply visit the official website, download the installer and launch the program.
+It will automatically get added to your Outlook Add-ins, ready to activate an alert, as and when necessary.
 Make sure your Outlook is closed during the installation process.

 Once you launch your Outlook again, you will not notice any changes in your mail client but the new plugin added to the Outlook Add-ins list.